vinceglb/FileKit/README.md

 ### Picker Core

-With Picker Core you can pick files, medias and folders.
+With `Picker`, you can pick files, medias and folders on each target from your common code.

 ```kotlin
 // Choose a mode: SingleFile(), MultipleFiles() or Directory